EddTheClown/OpenSimulator/README.md

 what it does is simulate the game of poker very quickly, so after writing the logic that decides the simulation, it writes HH to import into poker track or similar to analyze what happened, (works fine with pt 4.15.28)

-so the current state of the is that it perfectly simulates and writes to HH every hand very quickly.
+so the current state of the is that it perfectly simulates and writes to HH every hand very quickly. (negligible error rate of 0.02% on multiple pot)

 the real potential comes from manipulating simulations programmatically, so you can simulate anything with a little bit of code.